 This time I decided to make Indian style cookies with bananas.
-I have been wanting to try using different Indian flours like besan (chick pea flour ) and mung flour in baking and see how they work out.
-In this cookie I used some mung flour, some semolina (suji) to give it a more nan khatai style taste and also gave this cookie a very Indian flavor by using cardamom in it.
+In this cookie I used some semolina (suji) to give it a more nan khatai style taste and also gave this cookie a very Indian flavor by using cardamom in it.

 The cookies tasted very good, were a little soft and chewy and the sweetness was on the milder side which is how I like my cookies to taste.
 Since we liked this version so much, I made a variation of this cookie within a few days, using a combination of mung flour and chick pea flour, I will post that version tomorrow.